Updated: August 29, 2023

 If you’ve had little or nothing to do with financial statements, FSA is going to give you a hard time.
 For the level 1 exam, it’s a lot of theory describing a vast range of accounting concepts.

-The first 2 modules deal with different frameworks, reporting standards, and authorities associated with financial reporting and analysis.
+The first LM in an introduction to reporting standards and authorities associated with financial reporting and analysis.

-The next 3 modules are devoted respectively to the income statement, balance sheet, and cash flow statement, i.e. the main 3 financial statements.
+The next 4 LMs are devoted to the main 3 financial statements, namely income statement, balance sheet, and cash flow statement (two parts described in two modules).

-The last 2 modules are about quality and applications.
+The last 3 LMs are about the quality of financial statements, their applications, and modeling.

 Where Real Difficulty Lies